 Data Exploration: Using Visual Tools

 The best tools don’t just help visualize data, they interact with their analyst as they perform data exploration.
-Instead of just spitting out limited reports, the best data exploration tools now interact with the analyst and their team, allowing everyone to collaboratively annotate and search datasets, make recommendations for visualizations, and even automate the exploration process through machine-learning.
+Instead of just spitting out limited data exploration reports, the best data exploration tools now interact with the analyst and their team, allowing everyone to collaboratively annotate and search datasets, make recommendations for visualizations, and even automate the exploration process through machine-learning.
 Using these innovative and visual tools saves organizations valuable time and money while allowing them to get the best data exploration results.

 Interactive Exploration with Trifacta